Looterro/Movie_Tinder/README.md

 # Tinder for movies project

-A single-page frontend application for selecting a movie to watch using a phone or a PC for Rumble Fish job interview assessment.
+A single-page frontend application for selecting a movie to watch using a phone or a PC.

 ### Functionality